sparcians/map/sparta/sparta/extensions/README.md

 - Created on demand if a factory exists (can be `dynamic_cast` to `YourExtensionSubclass*`)
   - `TreeNode::getExtension(name)`
   - `TreeNode::getExtensionAs<YourExtensionSubclass>(name)`
-  - `TreeNode::getExtension() // must only have one extension`
+  - `TreeNode::getExtension() // must have only one extension`
-    - NOTE: Only the **non-const** versions of these APIs will create the extension
+    - Only the **non-const** versions of these APIs will create the extension
-    - NOTE: If these methods are called without a factory, and no such extension exists, one will NOT be created on demand
+    - If these methods are called without a factory, and no such extension exists, one **will NOT be created on demand**
   - `TreeNode::createExtension(name)`
 - Created using string-only parameters if no factory exists
   - `TreeNode::createExtension(name)`